Starting a Raised Bed Garden or Elevated Planter Garden

 · You can select varieties of compact vegetables like Tumbling Tom tomatoes, eggplants, peppers, and carrots.

-· An assortment of small-stature berries, like strawberries, blueberries, and raspberries, are also an excellent fit for raised bed gardens and elevated planter boxes.
+· A good herb mix like basil, thyme, lemongrass, rosemary, and parsley is ideal for raised beds and elevated planter boxes. · An assortment of small-stature berries, like strawberries, blueberries, and raspberries, are also an excellent fit for raised bed gardens and elevated planter boxes.
 Their fruit is delicious, and the greenery adds a special touch.

 · Annual window box flowers like petunias, marigolds, and some bulbs also make great additions.